180D-FW-2024/Team3/README.md

 `ngrok http --url=<static-site> 443`

 ### Backend Server (Docker)
 We got it dockerized!
+First, enter the server folder using `cd server`.
 To build and run use the below command `docker build --no-cache -t flask-server . && docker run --rm --env-file ../.env --name raspitouille-server -p 80:80 flask-server`

 Keep in mind that in docker the .env file variables must have no quotes, while it may work locally (MacOS).